 - List down piles symptoms, including any that may seem unrelated to the condition.

-- The patient must inform the doctor about key personal information, including dietary habits and typical bowel movements.
+- The patient must inform the doctor about key personal information, including dietary habits and regular bowel movements.

 - The doctor must be informed about all the medications, vitamins or supplements that they take.